fj/hack-day/syllabus.markdown

 * Session one: First, a review of the Ruby object model.
 It's important to have a solid understanding of this before you go onto the other parts, because without a working mental understanding of how the pieces fit together, it will be too difficult to mentally evaluate your programs.
 We'll also develop a unit-testing suite that we can use to verify and prove our understanding of how Ruby works under the covers.

-* Session two: Next we'll explore the use cases of two of the most challenging tricks in your metaprogramming bag: `instance_eval` and `class_eval`, each of which offers the potential t
+* Session two: Next we'll explore the use cases of two of the most challenging tricks in your metaprogramming bag: `instance_eval` and `class_eval`, each of which offers the potential to considerably brighten your life.

 * Session three: Using the previous two sessions, we'll approach metaprogramming as simply a logical extension of refactoring.
 Finally, we'll wrap up with a from-scratch demo of a practical (but tiny) project that uses metaprogramming as its core rather than merely a refactoring.
 Revel in your newfound skills, but remember: with great power comes great responsibility.